ahmetb/cloud-run-faq/README.md

 ### How is it different than App Engine Flexible?

 [GAE Flexible](https://cloud.google.com/appengine/docs/flexible/) and [Cloud Run][run] are very similar.
-They both execute your application code in containers, they both auto-scale, and manage the infrastructure your code runs on for you.
+They both accept container images as deployment input, they both auto-scale, and manage the infrastructure your code runs on for you.
 However:

 * GAE Flexible is built on VMs, therefore is slower to deploy and scale.